 When considering client relationships, we define an existing client to be a client from whom we earned revenue in both the current and prior year; we define a new client to be a client from whom we only earned revenue in the current year; and we define a terminated client as a client from whom we only earned revenue in the prior year.
-The new service contract relationships include approximately \$15 million of revenue earned by Moda and Crossview in 2015 subsequent to our acquisition dates.
-Our 2015 service fee revenue includes approximately \$12 million of service fee revenues from clients who concluded their relationship with us during 2015.
-However, based on current client projections, we expect the reduction in revenue from these terminated client programs to be more than offset by service fee revenue generated in 2016 by new or expanded client opportunities and revenues generated by our newly acquired subsidiaries.
-For 2016, we are currently targeting an increase in service fee revenues of approximately 20-25% as compared to 2015 including the impact of a full year of operations for our CrossView and Moda entities versus a partial year in 2015.
+The new service contract relationships include approximately \$15.0 million of revenue earned by Moda and Crossview in 2015 subsequent to our acquisition dates.
+Our 2015 service fee revenue includes approximately \$12.0 million of service fee revenues from clients who either concluded their relationship with us during 2015 or notified us in 2015 that they would conclude their relationship during 2016.